McKayRansom/gnome-io/README.md

   - Orcs: Can poorly build stuff and farm, mostly have to survive by stealing (nomadic?)
   - Dwarves: Very good at mining, as long as they don't mine too greedily or too deep.
 Poor at farming and do best trading metals for foods
   - Men: Good at building castles and forts above ground, can mine okay
-  - Modded factins: I.E. Freemen that live only in deserts would add replayability in a more interesting way than just more items.
+  - Modded factins: I.E. Freemen that live only in deserts, spiders, mants, beetles would add replayability in a more interesting way than just more items.
 - Proceduraly generated instead of fixed map size?
 - More interesting terrain: Biomes(Deserts, forests, mountains), water, oceans (boats?)